Scientific: Gaillardia x grandiflora (a hybrid between G. aristata and G. pulchella)

 Pruning: Little except to infrequently head back or remove flower stalks to prevent seed formation.

-Propagation: Seed, easily germinates at 68 to 86oF.
+Propagation: Seed, easily germinates at 68o to 86oF.

-Additional comments: Used all over United States as perennial border accent.
-Performs better in Tucson than Phoenix and even better in Arizona upland cities such as Payson and Prescott.
+Additional comments: Blanket flower is used all over United States as a perennial border accent.
+It actually grows and performs better in Tucson than Phoenix and even better in Arizona upland cities such as Flagstaff, Payson, Prescott, and Sierra Vista where it is a dependable warm season perennial floral garden accent plant.
+There are many named cultivars such as 'Goblin'.